Vaultis/.github/profile/README.md

 - Hill Charts
 - Project Tasks

-## Project Definition
+## Project Description

 ### Overview
 Vaultis is your go-to tool for effortlessly keeping tabs on your income, expenses, investments; savings goals and any other financial needs.
 With this app by your side, you're not just managing finances; you're charting a path toward your financial dreams with a confident stride.

 ### Stakeholders
-Project Manager: Loic Kandikandi & Nicolas Thivierge Development Team: Loic Kandikandi & Nicolas Thivierge
+- Project Manager: Loic Kandikandi & Nicolas Thivierge
+- Development Team: Loic Kandikandi & Nicolas Thivierge
-Testers: Loic Kandikandi & Nicolas Thivierge
+- Testers: Loic Kandikandi & Nicolas Thivierge
-Users: End-users
+- Users: End-users

 ### Project Team:
 - [Jean Loic Kandikandi](https://github.com/kandloic) - 300113205